turboapps/docs/getting_started/samples/2-node.md

 #### Optional: Automated Image Creation

-The above container creation and configuration can also be automated using a SpoonScript file.
+The above container creation and configuration can also be automated using a TurboScript file.

 Create a new text file and copy/paste this text: